My disappointment with Western Medicine grows ever wider.

 Every doctor I encountered was incapable of providing decipherable answers to my questions, they just kept pressuring me to “let her go.”

 After hours of looking at my mom’s mangled body—her totally aware, suffering, unable to speak, to move, to advocate for herself—I finally demanded to speak with the head doctor.

-The Good Doctor came down and patiently answered my questions, satisfying my need to understand what my mother was up against.
+The Good Doctor came down and patiently satisfied my need to understand what my mother was up against.
 To my last question, he offered his opinion.